AIBlockOfficial/Valence/README.md

 The headers that Alice sends in her call will be validated by the Weaver, after which they'll be stored at Bob's address for his later retrieval using the `get_data` call.

+..

+##### `get_data`
-- `get_data`: Gets pending data from the server for a given address.
+Gets pending data from the server for a given address.
 To retrieve data for Bob, he only has to supply his credentials in the call header:

 ```json
 [